Lazap-Development/Lazap/README.md

 # Support and Bugs
 While being a DashCruft Community project, we love pull requests and contributions from all around the world!
 Found a Bug or just need help with something?
-Join our [Discord](https://discord.gg/Dashcruft) We won't let you down!
+Join our [Discord](https://discord.gg/Dashcruft) We won't let you down! lol